blabla1337/skf-flask/skf/markdown/knowledge_base/19-knowledge_base--Include_anti-caching_headers--.md

 **Solution:**

-These headers are also known as the: Cache-control: no-store,no-cache and provide protection of sensitive information when implemented in the application or webserver.
+These headers are also known as the: Cache-control: no-store,no-cache and provide protection of sensitive information when implemented in the application or web-server.